AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
 I am currently working as a Python developer.
-Exploring the  faschinating world of Data Science.
+Exploring the  fascinating world of Data Science.

 ### :dart:  Things that I have expereince with:
 * Machine Learning & Deep Learning